peppelinux/openid-federation-subordinate-events/openid-federation-subordinate-events-1_0.md

 Additional event types MAY be defined by trust frameworks or federation operators to meet specific requirements.
 Such custom event types SHOULD be documented in the respective trust framework or federation operator's documentation.

+# Security Considerations

+The security considerations of OpenID Federation 1.0 [OpenID.Federation] apply to this specification.

 {backmatter}